Skip to main content

 General Experience with Airline Processes

-Arrival Services: Upon arrival at CLT, signage to baggage claim and ground transportation options is generally adequate.
-However, passenger volume can lead to waits at baggage carousels, especially when multiple flights arrive at the same time.
+Arrival Services: Upon arriving at CLT, signage towards baggage claim and ground transportation options is generally adequate.
+However, passenger volume can lead to waits at baggage belts, especially if several flights arrive simultaneously.

-Connecting Passengers: CLT is a major connection hub.
-The main consideration for transit passengers is the time needed to move between concourses, as there are no internal trains and all transfers are done on foot.
-Airline handling of delays or cancellations is a critical point; while some passengers receive good assistance with rebooking, others experience difficulties and long waits for solutions — especially with American Airlines due to its high volume of operations.
+Transit Passengers: CLT is a major connection hub.
+The main consideration for transit passengers is the time needed to move between concourses, as there are no internal trains and everything is done on foot.

 Airline Distribution by Concourse and Contacts